 Grants For Organizations

-Grant opportunities for arts organizations, other community nonprofit organizations, and public agencies
+Grant opportunities for arts organizations, other nonprofit organizations, and public entities

 Arts Access—Project grants to help arts organizations identify underserved groups or communities, identify the barriers that keep them from engaging in the arts, and develop and implement strategies to reduce or eliminate the barriers.